-Bulgaria: NPP Belene project remains unaffected by the pandemic15.
-June 2020. / SEE Energy News
+Bulgaria: NPP Belene project remains unaffected by the pandemic, SEE Energy News

 The procedure for the construction of Bulgaria’s second nuclear power plant Belene has not stopped for even a moment, despite the coronavirus pandemic, Bulgarian Minister of Energy Temenuzhka Petkova said.

 Minister Petkova stressed that all five companies from Russia, China, South Korea, the United States and France have confirmed their intentions to submit binding offers and participate at the procedure for selection of a strategic investor.
 The next step in the procedure is to allow candidates to the so-called data room, where all the information on the project is kept.
 In March, she said that the second, binding round of NPP Belene tender could be slightly extended due to the pandemic.